NonfatNinjaHell/Python-RSS/README.md

 Python-RSS
 ==========

-A Web scraper to check different sites for new activity.
+A web-scraper to check different sites for new activity.

 Dependencies
 ------------